-- Wages you have paid. - Tips your employees have received. - Both the employer's and the employee's share of social security and Medicare taxes. - · Current year's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Prior years' adjustments to payroll taxes (attach Form 941c).
+- Wages you have paid. - Tips your employees have received. - Both the employer's and the employee's share of social ٠ security and Medicare taxes. - Current year's adjustments to social security and Medicare taxes for fractions of cents, sick pay, tips, and group-term life insurance. - Prior years' adjustments to payroll taxes (attach) Form 941c).
+If you discover an error after 2008, you must use Form 944-X to make corrections to a previously filed Form 944-SS.

 You must file a Form 944-SS for each year even if you have no taxes to report (or you have taxes in excess of \$1,000 to report) unless the IRS notifies you that your filing requirement has been changed to Form 941-SS (or you filed a final return - See If your business has closed... below).
-Also see What if you do not want to file Form 944-SS for 2008? below.
+Also see What if you do not want to file Form 944-SS for 2009? below.

-In February 2007, the IRS mailed eligible employers a notice to file Form 944-SS if their annual liability for social security and Medicare taxes was expected to be \$1,000 or less.
-If you did not respond to that notice by April 1, 2007, indicating that you did not want to participate in the Form 944-SS program, then you must file Form 944-SS for 2007.
-If you did not receive a notice, but you contacted the IRS and the IRS notified you in writing that your filing requirement was changed, you must file Form 944-SS.
+In February 2008, the IRS mailed eligible employers a notice to file Form 944-SS if their annual liability for social security and Medicare taxes was expected to be \$1,000 or less.
+If you did not respond to that notice by April 1, 2008, indicating that you did not want to participate in the Form 944-SS program, then you must file Form 944-SS for 2008.

+If the IRS notified you in writing that your filing requirement was changed after you contacted the IRS to participate in the Form 944-SS program, you must file Form 944-SS.